zakariaGatter/markedit/README.md

 # MarkEdit

-a very simple Oh-My-ZSH Plugin to mark Files and Edit them
+a very simple Oh-My-ZSH Plugin to mark Files and Edit them With Autocompletion for exist Marks

 ## INSTALATION